chinapedia/wikipedia.abstract.en/Page/Baroque_dance.md

-Baroquedance.gif BAROQUE DANCE is dance of the Baroque era (roughly 1600–1750),[1] closely linked with Baroque music, theatre and opera.
+BAROQUE DANCE is dance of the Baroque era (roughly 1600–1750),[1] closely linked with Baroque music, theatre and opera.

 English country dance